sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

 ~~~bash
 sudo reboot
 ~~~
 On your Mac, open "Screen Sharing" and then use *raspberrypi.local* as the hostname and the password you set in the previous step.
 You will then be able to see the Raspberry PI screen on your Mac.
+Start **scrcpy** and you will see the phone screen too.

-6. Plugin your phone, "Allow USB debugging" on your phone and run sitespeed.io:
+11. Plugin your phone, "Allow USB debugging" on your phone and run sitespeed.io:
 ~~~bash
 sitespeed.io https://www.sitespeed.io --android -n 1 --video --visualMetrics
 ~~~